 Make ‘Em Come Back For More

 Innovative customer retention techniques have never been needed more than they are now.
 For example, online gambling is an incredibly saturated field.
-Lots of companies are offering a similar experience.
+In turn, Lots of companies are offering a similar experience.
 They rely on a multitude of techniques to keep the punters coming back.

-You need to find a relatable way to keep your clients interested.
+Hence, you need to find a relatable way to keep your clients interested.
 The standard ‘loyalty card’ is not a one size fits all solution.

 Print out a list of your customers and sort them by date.
 The top 10 (or top 100 depending on your scale) deserve something for sticking with you.
 It’s these relationships that need nurturing.